minnetkhan/BookStore/README.md

 # BookStore
-Bookstore is online portal for bookstore.
+Bookstore is an online portal for buying books.
-This dynamic web application is developed in pure java.
+There is also an admin panel where admin can maintain the database.
-It has all the features like searching books which is present in database, details of books, user can signup and make account and they can login too.
+This dynamic web application is developed in core java.
-Register users have privilege of buying books.
+It has all the features like searching books which are present in database, details of books, user can signup and make an account.
+Registered users can buy books.

 ##Technologies used
 JAVA,